pingcap/docs/reference/tiflash/use-tiflash.md

 After TiFlash is deployed, data replication does not automatically begin.
 You need to manually specify the tables to be replicated.

-You can either use TiDB to read TiFlash replicas for medium-scale OLAP calculations, or use TiSpark to read TiFlash replicas for large-scale OLAP calculations, which is based on your own needs.
+You can either use TiDB to read TiFlash replicas for medium-scale analytical processing, or use TiSpark to read TiFlash replicas for large-scale analytical processing, which is based on your own needs.
 See the following sections for details:

 - [Use TiDB to read TiFlash replicas](#use-tidb-to-read-tiflash-replicas)
 - [Use TiSpark to read TiFlash replicas](#use-tispark-to-read-tiflash-replicas)